sparksthedragon0101/Lyricsync/README.md

  - For those running on windows I have included 2 batch files.
 One for running the web app and one for running the CLI.
 The batch files are named autorun.bat and lyricsync_gui.bat.
 The autorun file will start up the server on port 8787.
 Lyricsync_gui is how I first ran and tested the program and may no longer work as a large part of the program has been modified since it was last updated.
 It is a commandline ran menu that will allow you to run the basics of the program without having to use the web app, excluding the image generation.
 # Lyricsync

-**Lyricsync** is a powerful tool for automating lyric syncing using VAD, WhisperX, and segment alignment.
+**Lyricsync** is a tool for automating lyric syncing using VAD, WhisperX, and segment alignment.
 It includes both a CLI for batch processing and a Web UI for interactive editing.

 ## Features
 - **Auto VAD Logic**: Automatically retries transcription without VAD if quality is low.